 http://192.128.1.1

-When you access these URLs, you should see the default NGINX welcome page, indicating that NGINX is installed and running properly on your Ubuntu server.
-If the page doesn’t appear, ensure that NGINX is running and that there are no firewall rules blocking access to the service.
+When you access these URLs, you should see the default NGINX welcome page, indicating that NGINX is installed and running correctly on your Ubuntu server.
+If the page doesn’t appear, ensure that NGINX is running and that no firewall rules block access to the service.

 Compiling NGINX with Additional Modules